Updated on August 31st, 2022 by Quinn Mohammed

 It operates in four segments: Core commerce, cloud computing, digital media and innovation initiatives.
 While the company expects meaningful growth from all its segments, its core commerce business is by far its most important, as it generates essentially all the earnings of the company.

 The primary concern for Alibaba is the regulatory crackdown in China, which has exposed investors to geopolitical risk.
 While Alibaba remains a highly profitable company, displaying net income margins that often surpass the 25%+ levels, its shares have been lagging due to the ongoing concerns surrounding Chinese equities.

 Further, the Chinese government’s involvement in steering the company’s direction, combined with the ongoing crackdown on Big Tech, has also been raising questions among investors.

 These issues have significantly impacted investor sentiment, which is why Alibaba’s shares continue to fall.

-China’s economy grew by 4.8% over the first quarter of 2022, compared with the same period last year.
+However, China’s economy grew by just 0.4% over the second quarter of 2022, compared with the same period last year.